elhounit/TimeGAN-for-Mental-Health-Data/README.md

 # TimeGAN-for-Mental-Health-Data
-"Repository for applying TimeGAN to analyze and generate time-series data related to severe mental illness.
-Explore innovative techniques for modeling and generating mental health data patterns.
+Repository for applying TimeGAN to analyse and generate time-series data related to severe mental illness.
+Explore innovative techniques for modelling and generating mental health data patterns.